Ross O’Connell

 BACKGROUND

-Ross is a Post-Doctoral Researcher at MaREI’s Beaufort Building in Cork, having recently completed a PhD in Engineering at University College Cork.
-He has an MSc in Geoinformatics from the University of Copenhagen, a Higher Diploma in Geography from University College Cork and a BSc in Project Management from Munster Technological University.
-He has also taken credited courses in coastal and marine management at the University Centre of the Westfjords in Ísafjörður, Iceland as part of a Nordic exchange scholarship.
-Prior to working at MaREI, he worked as a tour guide at Mizen Head, spent two years in the energy sector, a year at sea and five years as a volunteer in the Irish Coast Guard.
-For four years he also served as a representative for the Bantry area on Cork County Council, having worked on the Coastal Management Committee, the West Cork Islands Interagency Committee and the Environment, Climate Action & Biodiversity Strategic Policy Committee.
+Ross is a Post-Doctoral Researcher at MaREI, the Research Ireland Centre for Energy, Climate and Marine’ Sustainability Institute Beaufort Building in Cork.
+He has a PhD in Engineering from University College Cork, an MSc in Geoinformatics from the University of Copenhagen, a Higher Diploma in Geography from University College Cork and a BSc in Project Management from Munster Technological University.
+He has also taken credited courses in coastal and marine management at the University Centre of the Westfjords in Iceland as part of a Nordic exchange scholarship.

 Feature Project